 Here's what you should leave off your Canadian resume:

-- Omit personal address — Just city and province are enough, considering privacy concerns and the growing prevalence of remote work.
+- Omit personal address.
+Mentioning just your city and province is enough, considering privacy concerns and the growing prevalence of remote work.

-Adapt your resume with keywords from the job posting to ensure it meets ATS requirements and stands out to employers.
+Adapt your resume to include keywords from the job posting to meet ATS requirements and stand out to employers.

 Emphasize key achievements using strong action verbs and measurable outcomes to highlight your contributions.